bgamari/ghc-wiki-import/surviving-windows.md

 The Microsoft Visual C runtime.
-This is essentially the `libc` of the Windows world.
+This is the `libc` of the Windows world.